bentalebahmed/BlueUnity/README.md

 # BlueUnity
-BlueUnity is a plugin for using Bluetooth with Unity3d on Android.
+BlueUnity is a plugin for using Bluetooth Serial with Unity3d on Android.

 ## Installation